-The University of Minnesota Law School is pleased to host the seventh annual Administrative Law New Scholarship Roundtable on June 22-23, 2022.
-Although we recognize that pandemic conditions could change between now and June, the current plan is to hold this event in person on the University of Minnesota campus.
+The University of Texas School of Law is pleased to host the eighth annual Administrative Law New Scholarship Roundtable on May 16-17, 2023.
+Although we recognize that pandemic conditions could change at any point, the current plan is to hold this event in person on the University of Texas-Austin campus.

-Anticipating an in-person event, the University of Minnesota Law School will provide meals as well as lodging for two nights at the Courtyard by Marriott, which is located within easy walking distance of the law school.
+Anticipating an in-person event, the University of Texas School of Law will provide meals as well as lodging for two nights at the University’s AT&T Conference Center, which is located within walking distance of the Law School.
 Participants will need to cover their own transportation costs.
-Should pandemic conditions change such that University of Minnesota policies no longer allow in person events, the Roundtable will go forward on a remote basis, either as a single event or series of smaller workshops.
+Should pandemic conditions change such that University of Texas policies no longer allow in-person events, the Roundtable will go forward on a remote basis, either as a single event or series of smaller workshops.

 - Emily Bremer (Notre Dame)